Tech Teaches Series

 Preparing Content for Teaching Online

-Please join the Center for Innovation in Teaching and Learning for our first Tech Teaches of the semester, with Senior Instructor Shelley Brown as she presents E-Portfolios in the College Classroom.
+Please join the CITL for a Tech Teaches with Senior Instructor Shelley Brown, as she presents E-Portfolios in the College Classroom.
 AAC&U describes ePortfolios as digital repositories of student work and in 2016, based upon proliferating research examining the efficacy of ePortfolios, they added ePortfolios to the list of High Impact Practices (HIPs).
 She will cover the use of classroom ePortfolios as a High Impact Practice as well as describe how they can be utilized for Creative Inquiry.
 This session will offer participants fresh ideas of how they can use E-Portfolios in the classroom and for their own professional goals.

 Dr. Bedelia Russell